A-725-K/AdventOfCode/2025/lesson_learned.md

 time I will face a similar problem.
 As well as some noticeable facts that happened during the AoC.

+# Day 7
+Today marked my first defeat :( The first part has been fairly easy to solve, and I manage to come up with a sort of iterative algorithm that worked (and graphically showed the result, too).
+Second part was easy to solve on the small input with a *backtracking* algorithm, but when it get to the real input it failed miserably.
+Fun
+fact: today I was at a Christmas party at some friends, and I decided to let run the solution until I was back home... well, after ~11h the program was still running, while no solution in sight.
+After poking a bit at the sub-reddit, I've finally found what I was not understanding.
+I've completely missed 2 aspects: caching and simplicity of the algorithm design.
+Turned out I could've crafted a very trivial solution in ~10 lines, but I had to change completely the way I was thinking.
+It is also something I should've learned from past Advents of Code, but still it got me.
+It happens!

 # Day 6
 Very fun challenge!
 It's a bit sad to see that we are already halfway through this year, time is flying too fast!
 Anyway, a bit of parsing gymnastics was all that was